Collective punishment: India

-The 1984 anti-Sikh riots (alternatively called the 1984 Sikh Massacre), a riot directed against Sikhs in India by anti-Sikh mobs in response to the assassination of Indira Gandhi by her Sikh bodyguards, was an example of collective punishment.
+The 1984 anti-Sikh riots, a riot directed against Sikhs in India by anti-Sikh mobs in response to the assassination of Indira Gandhi by her Sikh bodyguards, were an example of collective punishment.
 The episode resulted in more than 3000 deaths.
-India's Central Bureau of Investigation (CBI) expressed the opinion that the acts of violence were well-organized, with support from the officials in the Delhi police and in the central government at the time, then headed by Indira Gandhi's son, Rajiv Gandhi.
-When asked about the riots, Rajiv, a Congress party member who was sworn in as the Prime Minister after his mother's death, said "When a big tree falls, the earth shakes".
+India's Central Bureau of Investigation (CBI) expressed the opinion that the acts of violence were well-organized, with support from officials in the Delhi police and in the central government at the time, then headed by Indira Gandhi's son, Rajiv Gandhi.
+When asked about the riots, Rajiv, a Congress party member who was sworn in as the Prime Minister after his mother's death, said: "When a big tree falls, the earth shakes".

+Accountability proceedings continued for decades after the riots.
+In December 2018, the Delhi High Court convicted former Congress politician Sajjan Kumar of murder and other offences for organising the killing of Sikhs during the riots, overturning an earlier trial-court acquittal and sentencing him to life imprisonment; the case was reported as one of the few convictions of a senior political figure over the violence.
+Kumar appealed his conviction in the Supreme Court of India; however, he died on the morning of 20 August 2026 at the Safdarjung Hospital, on the day his appeal was to be heard.
+The life imprisonment was awarded in a case relating to the killing of five Sikhs and the burning down of a gurdwara in Palam.

 Cold War

 United Kingdom

 In several armed conflicts the United Kingdom engaged during the 1950s, collective punishment was utilized as a tactic to suppress various insurgencies such as the Malayan Emergency, the Mau Mau Uprising, and the Cyprus Emergency.
 In 1951, the British government announced plans which stipulated that non-combatants found supporting the Malayan National Liberation Army would be subject to 'collective punishment'.
 During the Mau Mau Uprising, the colonial administration also utilised collective punishment as a tactic against the Kenya Land and Freedom Army, while in Cyprus (during the Cyprus Emergency) the British authorities adopted a tactic of home evictions and business closures in regions where British personnel had been murdered in order to obtain information about the identities of the murderers.